This article on the real estate contract is designed from a buyer's perspective. However, sellers may learn something from it too.

 Are you considering getting into a real estate contract to buy a home, but feeling unsure about making a real estate offer?
 Is your fear of making a mistake blocking you from proceeding?
 I've always believed that the longer one takes to make a decision, the more difficult it ultimately is to make.

-We sometimes tend to over-complicate things.
+We humans sometimes tend to over-complicate things.
 We often think way too much.
 After you've considered all the pertinent facts and done the financial calculations, just follow your instincts.
-After you've viewed some homes, if one of them feels right and it has most of the basic components you've been diligently searching for ...
+After you've viewed some homes, if one of them feels right and has most of the basic components you've been diligently searching for ...

 I once had a lovely middle-aged couple walk into my real estate office and ask to view some homes.
 During the usual consultation regarding qualifications and before heading out, I learned they had been renting for many, many years.
 They had $100,000 safely ensconced in the bank and had never bought a home!!